jsuarezruiz/MyTaxiCompany/README.md

-#MYTAXYCOMPANY
+#MYTAXICOMPANY

-**MYTAXYCOMPANY** is a sample app whose imagined purpose is to serve the mobile workforce of a fictitious taxy company that manage the customers and taxis of a city.
+**MYTAXICOMPANY** is a sample app whose imagined purpose is to serve the mobile workforce of a fictitious taxy company that manage the customers and taxis of a city.

 <img src="images/MyTaxiCompany01.png" Width="400" />